Poland's Wedding to the Sea

 Poland's Wedding to the Sea was a ceremony meant to symbolize restored Polish access to the Baltic Sea that was lost in 1793 by the Partitions of Poland.
-It was first performed on 10 February 1920 by General Józef Haller at Puck (Putzig).
+It was first performed on 10 February 1920 by General Józef Haller at Puck.
 In the early spring of 1945, following the Polish-Soviet advance into Pomerania, a number of such ceremonies took place in several locations.
-The most famous 1945 Weddings to the Sea were performed by the soldiers of the Polish Army on 17 March 1945 in Mrzeżyno (Regamünde), and on 18 March in the newly-captured port of Kołobrzeg (Kolberg).
+The most famous 1945 Weddings to the Sea were performed by the soldiers of the Polish Army on 17 March 1945 in Mrzeżyno (Deep), and on 18 March in the newly-captured port of Kołobrzeg (Kolberg).

 1920 Wedding to the Sea

-In October 1920, General Jozef Haller was named commandant of the Pomeranian Front of the Polish Army, a unit created to peacefully recover former German Empire's province of Pomerelia, which was granted to the Second Polish Republic by the Versailles Treaty.
-On 18 January 1920, units of the 16th Infantry Division entered Torun (Thorn), and in the following days, Polish soldiers moved northwards, finally reaching the Baltic Sea coast on 10 February.
+In October 1919, General Jozef Haller was named commandant of the Pomeranian Front of the Polish Army, a unit created to peacefully recover former German Empire's province of Pomerelia, which was granted to the Second Polish Republic by the Versailles Treaty.
+On 18 January 1920, units of the 16th Infantry Division entered Toruń (Thorn), and in the following days, Polish soldiers moved northwards, finally reaching the Baltic Sea coast on 10 February.
 Their progress was slow but steady, with a few incidents of sabotage, carried out by the retreating Germans.

-Early in the morning of 10 February, General Haller and his staff, on the way from Torun (Thorn) to Puck, met at Danzig Hbf. rail station with members of Polish community of the Free City of Danzig.
-Haller, fearing a German provocation, stayed in the train, which was entered by Dr. Jozef Wybicki, grandson of Jozef Wybicki, who handed to him two platinum rings, funded by Polish families of Danzig.
+Early in the morning of 10 February, General Haller and his staff, on the way from Toruń to Puck, met at Danzig Hbf. rail station with members of Polish community of the Free City of Danzig.
+Haller, fearing a German provocation, stayed in the train, which was entered by Dr. Józef Wybicki, grandson of Józef Wybicki, who handed to him two platinum rings, funded by Polish families of Danzig.
 One of the rings was later thrown into the sea in Puck.

 After the meeting, the train with Haller and other Polish officials headed for Puck, where it was welcomed by crowds of Kashubians.
 At the Puck Rail Station the General mounted a horse, heading towards the sea with a unit of uhlans.
-The symbolic event was witnessed, among others, by Wincenty Witos, Stanisław Wojciechowski, Maciej Rataj, Pomeranian Voivode Stefan Laszewski, Polish envoy to Free City of Danzig Maciej Biesiadecki, General Kazimierz Sosnkowski, Dr Jozef Wybicki, and the "King of the Kashubians, Antoni Abraham".
+The symbolic event was witnessed, among others, by Wincenty Witos, Stanisław Wojciechowski, Maciej Rataj, Pomeranian Voivode Stefan Laszewski, Polish envoy to Free City of Danzig Maciej Biesiadecki, General Kazimierz Sosnkowski, Dr. Józef Wybicki, and the "King of the Kashubians, Antoni Abraham".
 Main point of the ceremony was marked by a Roman Catholic service, with a sermon told by Reverend Jozef Wrycza.
 Flag of the Polish Navy was blessed, and then, to the salvo of 21 guns, it was raised on a mast by sailors Eugeniusz Pławski and Florian Napierala.
 This symbolically meant that from then on, Polish seacoast was guarded by the Navy.